-The Climate Challenge Fund has made available £37.7 million of funding to Scottish communities over the four financial years 2008-12 and is a grant scheme administered within the Sustainable Action Fund.
+The Climate Challenge Fund has awarded over £59 million of funding to 676 projects in 498 communities across Scotland since its launch in 2008 and is a grant scheme administered within the Sustainable Action Fund.

 Applications to the Climate Challenge Fund are still being accepted.
 Further information on how to apply and future Grant Panel deadlines can be found on the Climate Challenge Fund website.